aniket19233-maker/ComputerVision_Project_YogaPoseClassification/README.md

 ## Running the Code

-#### Download the entire repository and extract all the files to a folder.<br> There are 2 python notebooks, one for Oversampled data and another for Undersampled data.<br> They can be run using 'Run All' command in the respective IDE.
+#### Download the entire repository and extract all the files to a folder.<br> There is a python notebook which can be run to see the results mentioned in the [Report](https://github.com/aniket19233 maker/ComputerVision_Project_YogaPoseClassification/blob/main/Report/CV_Project_Report.pdf).

 #### Code for Implementation : - <br> [KeyPoint Extraction + Custom Features + Training](https://github.com/RahulSethi070801/ML_Project/blob/main/ml_project_oversampled.ipynb) <br>

 ## Results and Analysis
-#### Refer to [Report](https://github.com/RahulSethi070801/ML_Project/blob/main/Report_T28.pdf) for results and analysis(tables included)
+#### Refer to [Report](https://github.com/aniket19233-maker/ComputerVision_Project_YogaPoseClassification/blob/main/Report/CV_Project_Report.pdf) for results and analysis(tables included)

 ## Contributors